Pipelines Configurations as Code

 }

-In this example, all units located within the an-environment directory, which is a sibling to the .gruntwork directory, will assume the role-to-assume-for-plans role in the AWS account with ID an-aws-account-id when Pipelines runs Terragrunt plan commands.
+All units located within the an-environment directory (a sibling of the .gruntwork directory) will assume the role-to-assume-for-plans role in the AWS account with ID an-aws-account-id when Pipelines runs Terragrunt plan commands.
+The authentication process leverages OIDC to securely connect to AWS and assume the specified role.

 A common strategy for creating Pipelines configurations is to start with minimal setups that address the most frequent use cases.
 As the repository evolves, these configurations can be refactored and generalized to reduce repetition and improve maintainability.
 To get started with Pipelines configurations as code, check out the guide on adding existing repositories.